7.1K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kota air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Kota is currently 9 times the WHO annual air quality guideline value

 Moderate 88 US AQI